InfernoIntercative/.github/profile/README.md

 - **Cross-Platform Support:** Build games for multiple platforms with ease.
 - **Optimized for Performance:** Every part of the engine is fine-tuned for speed and efficiency.

-### Why Choose the Zypher Engine?
+### Why Choose the Xylon Engine?
-The Zypher Engine is more than just a tool—it’s a foundation for building the games of tomorrow.
+The Xylon Engine is more than just a tool—it’s a foundation for building the games of tomorrow.
 By prioritizing optimization and developer-centric design, we ensure that you have everything you need to bring your ideas to life.

 ## License 📜
-The **Zypher Engine** is not licensed under GPL or any other standard open-source license.
-Instead, it uses the **Zypher License**, a custom license designed to provide developers with freedom while maintaining the integrity of the project.
+The **Xylon Engine** is not licensed under GPL or any other standard open-source license.
+Instead, it uses the **Xylon License**, a custom license designed to provide developers with freedom while maintaining the integrity of the project.

 For more details, please review the license included in this repository.

 ---
-Explore the Zypher Engine and join us in shaping the future of game development!
+Explore the Xylon Engine and join us in shaping the future of game development!